sixth-sensei/sixth-sensei.github.io/posts/ptd/posts/mrblue.md

 ![port_80](https://github.com/sixth-sensei/sixth-sensei.github.io/assets/31647166/dfc4d972-14f3-482e-bb0c-0b43eb91a9f5)

-checking the page source, we can see an hint of the CVE this service is vulnerable to `SMB Remote Code Execution`
+Checking the page source, we can see an hint of the CVE this service is vulnerable to `SMB Remote Code Execution`

 ![pagesource](https://github.com/sixth-sensei/sixth-sensei.github.io/assets/31647166/fb6a1446-e4a9-466f-9b03-72bb15c826ff)